The Magnus Archives Reviews

 - The Cambridge Geek

-Rusty Quill Gaming Podcast was shortlisted at BBC Audio Drama Awards for Best Podcast or Online Audio Drama
+Rusty Quill Gaming Podcast shortlisted at BBC Audio Drama Awards for Best Podcast or Online Audio Drama

 News: BBC Audio Drama Awards Shortlist Announced